Occupational Therapy

 The mission of the Department of Occupational Therapy is to prepare ethical practitioners who are lifelong learners, leaders, and advocates in the field of occupational therapy.
 We meet this mission by:

-The Department of Occupational Therapy offers two entry points to meet this mission:
+The Department of Occupational Therapy offers multiple entry points to meet this mission:

 ACADEMIC STANDARDS